Department of Slavic Languages and Literatures

 National independence movements, revolutions, authoritarian regimes, and the decline of empire: playwrights in East and Central Europe wrote major works of world literature in response to these events - and sometimes in prescient anticipation of them.
 This seminar introduces students to the plays that, from Chekhov to Havel, shaped the fates of nations.
 Topics include: the avant-garde, theater of the absurd, acting methods, performance art, and documentary theater.

-Equivalent Course(s): CMLT 26040, TAPS 35214, TAPS 25214, REES 24404
+Equivalent Course(s): CMLT 26040, REES 24404, TAPS 35214, TAPS 25214

 REES 34425.
-Invasion Culture: Russia Through its Wars.
+Invasion Culture: Russia through its Wars.
 100 Units.

-A look at contemporary culture through Russia's invasions, from the Soviet invasion of Afghanistan in 1979 to the invasion of Ukraine in 2022.
-Broadly, this course explores how war determines cultural life.
-How do the policies and tactics of war, and the art and literature of wartime, convey ideas about power and the state, traditional vs. modern values, civilizational mission vs. cultural pluralism?
-Beyond Russian literature and film, we consider voices from Afghanistan, the Caucasus, Chechnya, Syria, Belarus, and Ukraine, asking, How are Russia's wars fought in the domain of culture?
+This course looks at contemporary culture through Russia's invasions, from the Soviet invasion of Afghanistan in 1979 to the full-scale invasion of Ukraine in 2022.
+Broadly, this course explores how war shapes cultural life.
+How do the policies and strategies of war, and the art and literature of wartime, convey ideas about power and the state, traditional vs. modern values, civilizational mission vs. cultural pluralism?
+Beyond Russian literature and film, we consider voices from Afghanistan, the Caucasus, Chechnya, Syria, Belarus, and Ukraine, asking, How are Russia's wars fought and resisted in the domain of culture?

 Instructor(s): Ania Aizman Terms Offered: Autumn